-In the early hours of a rural morning in Jamaica, in that small space in time before the sun rises and the moon leaves us, my father tells me that when he was a boy, he once saw a ghost walking its cow to its field, along the main road through Ginger Ridge.
+In the early hours of a rural morning in Jamaica, in that small space in time before the sun rises and the moon leaves us, my father tells me that when he was a boy, he once saw a ghost walking a cow to the field along the main road through Ginger Ridge.

-It walked, he said, with a sharpened cutlass under its arm, the clinking sound of the cow's chains, synced with each footstep made along the uneven pot-holed road out of town.
-All the time this pedestrianised percussion befriending the solitary wind that once rustled alone through the leaves of the trees, in a rural morning in Jamaica, that my father would soon leave behind forever.
+The duppy walked, he said, with a sharpened cutlass under its arm, the clinking sound of the cow's chains in sync with each footstep made along the uneven pot-holed road out of town.
+All the time, this pedestrianised percussion befriending the solitary wind that once rustled alone through the leaves of the trees in a rural morning in a Jamaica my father would soon leave behind forever.

-He also, in the way that he releases his personal history, like a random bulk Wikileaks, also told me that he we was once stabbed in his side with a tree branch he accidentally had walked into; getting a neighbour to pull it out for him – as you do.
+He also, in the way that he releases his personal history, like a random bulk Wikileaks, told me that he was once stabbed in his side with a tree branch he accidentally had walked into; he had a neighbour pull it out for him – as you do.

-As life left her; as she died distanced from the world that hummed just a few feet away; I wondered what she had thought, at that moment, as she lost grip of her son's shirt?
+As life left her, as she died distanced from the world that hummed just a few feet away, I wondered what she had thought, at that moment, as she lost grip of her son's shirt?
 Imagining her eyes watching it fall from her hands; the needle and thread following and the buttons too.
-Hitting the floor and taking random directions as they span and rolled away from her.
-Leaving her behind just as her own life was.
+Hitting the floor, taking random directions, the buttons spun and rolled away, leaving her behind just as her own life was.

-She had called for help, he said, but how would he know, I mused, if she was indeed all alone?
+She had called for help, he said, but how would he have known this fact, I mused, if she were indeed all alone?
 Yet, over the years I'm sure his mind must have found him there, standing over her, looking down and seeing that picture, that scene unfold, in his mind as only his imagination and the stories of others could frame; and here perhaps she called for help, she had called for him.